Star Magic Presents

 Star Magic Presents is a Philippine television drama anthology series broadcast by ABS-CBN.
 It aired from July 29, 2006 to May 10, 2008. and was replaced by Wonder Mom.
 The show features artists from Star Magic, the talent management agency of ABS-CBN.

 In an interview, Star Magic Director Johnny Manahan explained that the show's main goal was "to provide a platform whereby the agency’s fresh, yet unknown talents can shine in tandem with its more established stars.
 Each week, a new face is paired with an established artist, the better to remind the older stars of their responsibility to help their younger brothers and sisters."

 In the Philippines, this program airs on Saturday at 10 a.m-11 a.m. in Metro Manila.
 (Timeslot may vary in some areas) It is also broadcast worldwide on TFC: The Filipino Channel.

-Episode guide
+Episodes

 Season 1

 The first five episodes feature Star Magic's top 5 female artists, followed by another 5 episodes featuring the agency's top five male artists.
 Another six episodes featured a selection of the agency's younger talents in single-episode stories.

+The first five episodes feature the top five female artists of Star Magic, namely Kristine Hermosa, Angelica Panganiban, Bea Alonzo, Rica Peralejo, and Claudine Barretto.
+The next set of five episodes featured the talent agency's top five male artists, namely: Piolo Pascual, Diether Ocampo, John Lloyd Cruz, Zanjoe Marudo, and Sam Milby.